Shawn-Nichol/AndroidKotlinGuide/Views/View.md

 of the right and bottom edges of the rectangle representing the view.
 For instance, calling getRight9) is similar ot the following computation: getLeft() + getWidth()

 ## Size

+## How Android draws Views
+When an Android activity comes into the foreground, Android asks it for its root view.
+The root view is the top parent of the layout hierarchy.
+Android then starts drawing the whole view hierarchy.

+Android draws the hierarchy starting from the top parent, then its children,  and if one of the childreni also a ViewGroup, Android will draw its children before drdawing the second child.
+So it's a depth-first traversal.

+Android drawas teh children of a ViewGroup according to the  index of thed child(its position in the xml file).

+Android draws the layout hierarchy in three stages
+1) Measuring stage: each view must measur itself.
+2) Layout stage: each Viewgroup finds the right position for its children on the screen by using the child size and also by following the layout rules.
+3) Drawing sage after measuring and positioning all of the views, each view happily drws itself